dialoguemd/covid-19/src/content/ca-ns/reporting.md

 ## Nova Scotia: Who should I contact if I think I have COVID-19?

-People arriving in Canada from one of the affected areas continue to be at high risk of infection.
-Anyone who has travelled to one of the affected areas should monitor their health for 14 days after returning to Canada.
+Anyone who has travelled outside Canada may have come in contact with the novel coronavirus and should closely monitor their health for 14 days after returning to the country.

-If you have travelled to an affected area and develop a fever, cough, or difficulty breathing, call 811 to arrange an assessment.
+Travellers who start to feel unwell, should stay at home/self-isolate away from the public.
+Individuals who develop fever, with a temperature 38°C or higher, and/or cough should call 811 for assessment.

+People in Nova Scotia who have been directed to self-isolate can receive supporting health information from Nova Scotia Health Authority Public Health by [contacting the nearest office](http://www.nshealth.ca/public-health-offices).

 [Source: Government of Nova Scotia](https://novascotia.ca/coronavirus/)